 Bolsonaro calls coronavirus lockdown in Brazil's major cities a 'crime'

-"If we don't get back to work, Brazil could depart from democratic normalcy," he added, citing recent examples of social unrest in Latin America.
 As his boss downplayed the virus, national security adviser Augusto Heleno on Wednesday ignored medical advice to self-isolate for two weeks, instead returning to work just seven days into his quarantine after a positive coronavirus test.
 Heleno also attended cabinet meetings on the day he was waiting for the test result, Reuters learned.
+In opposing shutdowns in Brazil's biggest cities and states, Bolsonaro has cast himself against local officials, congressional leadership, in addition to his health minister.

 Demand for electricity, a strong indicator of economic activity, fell sharply at the start of the week in Brazil, according to the National Electricity System Operator.
 The agricultural sector, a powerhouse of the Brazilian economy, also said it was suffering due to the coronavirus, with farm lobby CNA warning that grain, coffee and sugarcane growers were facing operational hurdles.

-Still, the Economy Ministry made clear it would not sacrifice long-term debt targets in order to rescue the economy, with a top official saying there was no capacity for huge fiscal packages to fight the coronavirus crisis.
-Economic Policy Secretary Adolfo Sachsida said any additional measures that might be implemented would only be for this year, but warned that fiscal stability in coming years cannot be put at risk by overspending in 2020.
+Still, the Economy Ministry said it will not sacrifice long-term debt targets in order to rescue the economy.
+An official said there was no capacity for huge fiscal packages to fight the coronavirus crisis.
+Economic Policy Secretary Adolfo Sachsida said any additional measures would only apply for this year, but warned that fiscal stability in coming years cannot be put at risk by overspending in 2020.

-Brazil's Health Minister Luiz Henrique Mandetta said the government is having a hard time getting medical equipment where it is needed due to widespread flight cancellations that have forced the healthcare system to rely on ground transportation.
+The government is struggling to transport medical equipment due to widespread flight cancellations, health minister Mandetta said, forcing authorities to rely on ground transportation.
 Mandetta said the ministry would allow doctors to use the anti-malarial drug chloroquine to treat coronavirus.

 The drug, described by Trump as a potential "game changer," has not yet been proven effective against the new coronavirus.
 A lead doctor on clinical trials in Brazil for the related drug hydroxychloroquine told Reuters that initial results would only be available in two weeks.